 Operating and capital leases can be a straight-forward option with quick

-approval times for amounts under $250k.
+approval times.
 There are also options where you can lease-to-own with a $1 buyout for example.
-This option is has some limited funding amounts and thus may not make sense for multi-site portfolio projects.
+This option has some limited funding amounts and thus may not make sense for multi-site portfolio projects.

 Something to note: recent changes to the FASB (financial